this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 }
 ```

-This function has a single responsibility, but is not reusable, and we are controlling what are the program doing to achieve the final result.
+This function has a single responsibility but is not reusable and we are instructing the program on what to do to reach the result.

 One solution following a Functional Programming approach, could be this: